cosmos/cosmos-sdk/tests/starship/README.md

 ### Dev-UX
 * We will get rid of the whole `scripts/` dir and replace it with a handy `starship` cli tool.
 * Local infra spinup, specially on a Mac takes alot of time, this is something we will speedup much more
-* We will have auto resource allocation, so manual trouble shooting is reduced
+* We will have auto resource allocation, so manual troubleshooting is reduced
 * Longer running pods or infra without issues.

 ### Testing/Infra